 Removing barriers

-We have a rich history of engaging with organisations, charities, social enterprises and community groups to provide opportunities, raise awareness of positive causes and contribute towards a healthy society.
+We work with organisations, charities, social enterprises and community groups to create opportunities, raise awareness of positive causes and help marginalised people in the local community develop the skills London employers value.

 Together, we could make a real difference